IL-bit8/To-Do-Your-List/README.md

 # To-Do-Your-List
-a small app for the computer lover but have their procrastination
+A small app for the computer lover but have their procrastination

+# Usage
+Click the *Start* button to add new task alarm clock.